harshp30/CNNCifar10/README.md

 ### Next Steps:

 - Try integrating CUDA to speed up training by utilizing a GPU
-- Increase number of epochs
+- Increase the number of epochs

 ---